bgruening/docker-galaxy-stable/README.md

 ```
 <env file="/path/to/shared/galaxy/venv" />
 ```
-# Enable Galaxy to fetch Docker containers registered with quay.io <a name="auto-exec-tools-in-docker"/> [[toc]](#toc)
+# Enable Galaxy to use BioContainers (Docker) <a name="auto-exec-tools-in-docker"/> [[toc]](#toc)
 This is a very cool feature where Galaxy automatically detects that your tool has an associated docker image, pulls it and runs it for you.
 These images (when available) have been generated using [mulled](https://github.com/mulled).
 To test, install the [iuc bedtools](https://toolshed.g2.bx.psu.edu/repository?repository_id=8d84903cc667dbe7&changeset_revision=7b3aaff0d78c) from the toolshed.
 When you try to execute *ClusterBed* for example.
 You may get a missing dependancy error for *bedtools*.
 But bedtools has an associated docker image on [quay.io](https://quay.io/).
 Now configure Galaxy as follows:
 - Add this environment variable to `docker run`: `-e GALAXY_CONFIG_ENABLE_BETA_MULLED_CONTAINERS=True`
 - In `job_conf.xml` configure a Docker enabled destination and add the following parameter to it:
 ```
 <param id="docker_volumes">$galaxy_root:ro,$galaxy_root/database/tmp:rw,$tool_directory:ro,$job_directory:ro,$working_directory:rw,$default_file_path:rw</param>
 ```
-When you execute the tool again, Galaxy will pull the image from quay.io, run the container, and produce your output.
+When you execute the tool again, Galaxy will pull the image from Biocontainers (quay.io/biocontainers), run the tool inside of this container to produce the desired output.

 # Magic Environment variables <a name="Magic-Environment-variables"/> [[toc]](#toc)